tupl-tufts/rdl/README.md

 m() { x = 'bar' }
 # what is x's type here?
 ```
 If `m` invokes the code block, `x` will be a `String` after the call.
 Otherwise `x` will be `1`.
 Since RDL can't tell whether the code block is ever called, it assigns `x` type `1 or String`.
 It's actually quite tricky to do very precise reasoning about code blocks.
 For example, `m` could (pathologically) store its block in a global variable and then only call it the second time `m` is invoked.
 To keep its reasoning simple, RDL treats any local variables captured (i.e., imported from an outer scope) by a code block flow-insensitively for the lifetime of the method.
-The type of any such local variables is the union of all types that are ever assigned to it.
+The type of any such local variable is the union of all types that are ever assigned to it.

 RDL always treats instance, class, and global variables flow-insensitively, hence their types must be defined with `var_type`: